kshitijsaini771/Telecommunication-ChurnQuest/README.md

 ## Dashboard

-**⚠️ IMPORTANT: To use this dashboard, open the file `Train.xlsx` and navigate to the “Dashboard” sheet.
+**⚠️ IMPORTANT: To use this dashboard, open the file `Solution.xlsx` and navigate to the “Dashboard” sheet.
 All interactive elements function only within this tab.**

 - This dashboard provides a strategic overview of customer churn at Telecommunications, enabling data-driven decisions to improve retention.
 - Key performance indicators include an overall **churn rate of 14.07%**, average account duration of **100.24 months**, and **1.56 average customer service calls** per customer.